micromagnetics/magnum.fe/doc/getting_started.rst

   from dolfin import *
   from magnumfe import *

 In the next step a mesh for the simulation is created.
 For simple geometries, the builtin meshing tools of dolfin and magnum.fe are a good choice.
-More complicated geometries can be meshed with external tools. magnum.fe supports a variaty of mesh file formats through the Gmsh library.
+More complicated geometries can be meshed with external tools. magnum.fe supports a variety of mesh file formats through the Gmsh library.
 Depending on the method for the solution of the open-boundary demagnetization field problem the mesh is also required to include a cuboid shell, see :ref:`open-boundary`.

 Here we use the hybrid FEM-BEM method, see :ref:`fem-bem`, for the computation of the demagnetization field.
 Hence a simple cuboid mesh as provided by the dolfin meshing tools is sufficient for the solution of the standard problem #4, that requires a cuboid of size :math:`500 \times 125 \times 3` nm.
 The mesh is constructed symmetrically around the coordinate origin and scaled by :math:`10^9`.